The water that you drink comes from either a public water system or a private well.

-Drinking water comes from either surface water, such as lakes, or groundwater.
-Some Wisconsin communities along Lake Superior, Lake Michigan, and Lake Winnebago use surface water as their drinking water source.
+In Wisconsin, drinking water drinking water comes from either a lake or groundwater.
+Some Wisconsin communities along Lake Superior, Lake Michigan, and Lake Winnebago use these lakes as their drinking water source.

-Most residents use groundwater for their drinking water
+About two-thirds of Wisconsin residents use groundwater as their drinking water source.

 Questions?
 Can't find what you're looking for?
 Contact us!